http://www.kaweahriver.org

 • Realtime Web Based Rivergauge Project Page This was a 2 year home project that became operational in May 2003.

 • The Kaweah Rivergauge Page Also available as http://rivergauge.kaweahriver.org has the level and water temperature data and plots reported from the rivergauge.
-The riverguage will be in real-time operation again in early May 2007.
+The riverguage will be in real-time operation again in May of 2010.

 Other Kaweah River Links worth checking out